 Treating Neurological Disease

-Once diagnosed, Dr. Kube can create a specific and tailored treatment plan for each patient with a neurological disorder.
+Once diagnosed, a specific and tailored treatment plan for each patient with a neurological disorder.
 Treatment plans may include medical management, physical rehabilitation, and brain or spinal surgeries for tumor removal, biopsies, and the correction of disk disease and congenital malformations.

 Common conditions treated by a neurologist: